jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 if discover tests fails, go to the terminal  - click on the output tab - and change it to Python Test Log

+## Connecting to Remote Instances

+I wrote [a guide on how to connect to remote instances](https://jss367.github.io/connecting-vscode-to-google-cloud-platform-instances.html).
+I recommend storing your config file at `~/.ssh/config`

 ## Troubleshooting